Survey Arno’s life

 • meditator

-First impressions
+First impressions game

-Information comes from a game played as follows: a group gets together.
-What is the first impression you give off?
-Get a sheet of stickers and a pen for every participant.
-Have the group mingle and let everyone write down on a sticker a word that comes to mind when seeing someone.
-Have them place the sticker on the back of this person.
-In the end, everyone looks at the stickers that have accumulated on their back.
+Give each member of the group a sheet of stickers and a pen.
+Have the group mingle.
+When one participant meets another, have them write down on a sticker a word that comes to mind when seeing the other person.
+Have them place the sticker on the back of that person.
+In the end, each participant looks at the stickers that have accumulated on their back.

 My stickers read: